-LC-MS SPECTRAL INTERPRETATION LEVEL 2
+LC-MS DATA INTERPRETATION LEVEL 2

 In this training course, we look at the main fragmentation methods encountered in LC-MS and how we use fragment information in structural determination